 Opposition analysis by Gas Technology Institute (GTI) uses the DOE LCC tool to develop the worst case results based on their choice of inputs.

-Negawatt, hired by SoCalGas, skewed their analysis by limiting it to the warm climate stations of LA and San Diego where the technology may not be cost effective at current prices, omitting colder climates where the technology results in significant savings.
+Negawatt, hired by SoCalGas, skewed their analysis by limiting it to the warm climates of coastal LA and San Diego where the technology may not be cost effective at current prices, omitting colder climates where the technology results in significant savings.

 Energy Efficiency reduces revenues for non-decoupled gas utilities.